Bangladesh Academy of Sciences: National fellows

-Expatriate Fellow
+Expatriate fellow

-Bangladeshi eminent scientists who are living abroad permanently or temporarily are awarded Expatriate Fellowships.
+Eminent Bangladeshi scientists who are living abroad permanently or temporarily are awarded expatriate fellowships.
 No more than 20 fellows are elected in this category at the same time.
 However, up to three may be appointed in a single year until the quota of 20 is filled.
-The following list contains the names of all those who have so far been awarded fellowships in the Expatriate Fellows category.
+The following list contains the names of all those who have so far been awarded fellowships in the expatriate fellows category.